rohithjayarajan/beginner_tutorials/README.md

 ## Recording bag Files with the Launch File

-To record a rosbag containing all topics being published, follow the steps below in the terminal:
+To record a rosbag containing all topics being published, follow the steps below in a new terminal:

 ```
 cd ~/catkin_ws/
 source devel/setup.bash
 roslaunch beginner_tutorials talk_and_listen.launch record_all:=true
 ```
+Press `Ctrl + C` on the terminal above to stop recording data to bagfile.
+This will also kill the talker and listener nodes.

 Toggling the `record_all` parameter will enable or disable recording of a rosbag using the `roslaunch` command.
 Setting `record_all` to `true` will enable rosbag recording and setting `record_all` to `false` will disable rosbag recording.
 Default value of `record_all` parameter is `false` (rosbag is not recorded in default case)